stat660-f18/course-questions-wiki/week-02/README.md

 - Question (mphan12-stat660): When is a variable considered numeric?
 - Answer (mphan12-stat660): Numeric value contain only numeric values (the numerals 0 through 9, +, -, ., and E for scientific notation).
 Else the variable is character.
 You can also tell if the variable is numeric when the values in the column are left aligned.
 - Question (jduan10-stat660): Can a variable be both the character type and numeric type?
+- Answer (jduan10-stat660): No. A variable can only have one type.
 * Question (yli110-stat660): How does SAS treat a string of numbers if they are put into a quotation mark?
 * Answer (yli110-stat660): As character
 - Question (anguyen152-stat660):What are the differences between numeric and character variables?